-The Ned, as I’m sure you’ve seen on Instagram, is the new whopper of a hotel from the Soho House chaps and Sydell Group – who own the lovely Nomad hotel in New York.
-It’s a beastly venture, just opposite Bank tube station, sitting in the old Midland Bank, meaning there are 9 restaurants, a roof terrace complete with swimming pool and even a boxing ring in the basement gym.
+The Ned, as I’m sure you’ve seen on Instagram, is the whopper of a hotel from the Soho House chaps and Sydell Group – who own the lovely Nomad hotel in New York.
+It’s a beastly venture, opposite Bank tube station in the old Midland Bank, there are 8 restaurants, a roof terrace complete with swimming pool and even a boxing ring in the basement gym.

 There is so much to do we don’t leave the building in 28 hours.

 Our stay is during a soft launch period with 50% off to Soho House members – the reason being they’re very much finding their feet.
 We’re not able to check into our room until 6:30pm and our luggage doesn’t make its way up there till 10:30pm.
 There’s no turn down service and our mini bar is only half stocked.

 But it’s not all bad.
 The room, a “large”, is gorgeous.
 It’s old fashioned in style with furniture galore, all one-off pieces.
 There’s a bath tub in the room with every single Cowshed product you could wish for.
 Films are free which is another lovely touch.

 The bathroom is vast – the shower being big enough to fit a rugby club.
 Again there are Cowshed shampoos, conditioners and body washes in abundance.
 There really isn’t anything they haven’t thought of; toothbrush, toothpaste, deodorant – there are even condoms.

 Food wise: we have a particularly good meal at Kaia, an Asian/Pacific hybrid, which serves the prettiest and tastiest poke bowl I’m yet to come across up at a long counter.
 We have a superb veal Milanese at Cecconi’s which is in the main hub of the hotel.
 On separate visits we also love Malibu Kitchen, Lutyens Grill and Zobler’s .